Lizon57/maccabiApp/src/components/app-layout/app-header/branch-chip/README.md

 ## Motivation & Context

-BranchChipList (using BranchChipPreview) cmp will provide client a UI of his active display branches settings.
+BranchChipList (using BranchChipPreview) cmp will provide client an UI of his active display branches settings.
 Using this UI, client can filter (in & out) branches.

 ## In app use